someone0010/ExamStealthEngine/README.md

 | Microsoft Forms tests helper       |   Nonexistent    |    N/A     |  24-11-2020  |

 # Testportal notices
 [1] The result was taken as partially working due to the timer freeze actually being reliable on the last question.
+However, it works just fine on timers set for each question (NOT when the timer is set for the whole test).

 # Quizizz notices
 [2] The bot doesn't work due to recent API changes.